manuelleduc/mleduc.xyz/_posts/2016-10-20-object-algebra-composition.md

 # Good reads

-I have been introduced to the concept of object algebra by this awesome talk :  "[Using Object Algebras To Design Embedded Domain Specific Languages](https://www.youtube.com/watch?v=snbsYyBS4Bs)" by [Julien Richard-Foy](http://julien.richard-foy.fr/) at [Curry On'16](http://curry-on.org/2016/).
+I have been introduced to the concept of object algebras by this awesome talk :  "[Using Object Algebras To Design Embedded Domain Specific Languages](https://www.youtube.com/watch?v=snbsYyBS4Bs)" by [Julien Richard-Foy](http://julien.richard-foy.fr/) at [Curry On'16](http://curry-on.org/2016/).